This page is from APP, the official source of professional practice for policing.

 The nature and extent of the police response to a missing person report will be based on an assessment of the information available, the reasons why the person may be missing, and the possibility of the person being at risk of harm.
 Assessment of the level of risk helps to define how enquiries should be conducted.

-Risk assessment is an ongoing process and it is important that relevant information is gathered through targeted enquiries and reviewed throughout the investigation in accordance with the National Decision Model and the risk principles.
+Risk assessment is an ongoing process and it is important that relevant information is gathered through targeted enquiries and reviewed throughout the investigation in accordance with the national decision model (NDM) and the risk principles.

 The following resources have been developed to assist risk assessment and response decision making.